 - authorized University functions,

-- · community awareness programs, and
+- community awareness programs, and

 - miscellaneous preapproved events.

 This fee is allocated for campus-based student professional associations.
 Physical therapy students will be members in SPTA.
 Occupational therapy students will be members in SOTA.
+Speech-Language Pathology students will be members of SSLPA.
 Dual degree students will be members of SOTA in the first half of the Dual Degree program and SPTA in the second half.
 Student representatives from all classes and programs meet monthly with Program Directors to share information and discuss concerns.

-All student events are to be coordinated through these associations with all allocated monies to be controlled by the SPTA and SOTA organizations.
+All student events are to be coordinated through these associations with all allocated monies to be controlled by the SPTA, SOTA, and SSLPA organizations.
 All functions/events involving the University or the use of its name require prior review and written approval by (1) the respective Program Director and (2) the University's Director of Marketing.
 Possible examples of University-sanctioned events might include community/charitable events such as the annual 5K run and University or departmental picnics/celebrations.
 A student-organized off-site baseball team would be an example of a non-University event that could be supported by the student associations but would need approval if the University name was used.
 Any requests to use the University logo on clothing, etc. requires the same approval as listed above.

-The SPTA and SOTA organizations operate independently; however, financial support may be provided upon agreement of the supporting organization.
+The SPTA, SOTA, and SSLPA organizations operate independently; however, financial support may be provided upon agreement of the supporting organization.
 Any use of funds requires two signatures from current officers of the respective organizations.